minhtee-2k/Python-101/README.md

 ## Women in Tech! 👩‍💻

-### This non-profit project is my dedication to helping my 😍💁‍♀️ learn to code! <3.
-As I always strive for diversity in Computer Science. 😊
+### This non-profit project, with the aim of improving diversity and accessibility in computer science, is my dedication to helping my 💁‍♀️ learn to code! <3.

 #### Time commitment per week: 12 hours